elena19m/cloud-courses/website/docs/common/dns/_dns_nxdomain.md

 $ sudo ./dos_attack
 ```

-While the attack is running, from the host VM, test the DNS server:
+While the attack is running, from the base VM, test the DNS server:

 ```bash
 $ host scgc.ro 192.168.1.1